CPapadim/cpapadim.github.io/index.md

 <div class="section-content">
 <h2>Neural Networks, Computational Modeling, and Machine Learning</h2>

-I have implemented and used `artificial neural networks` to answer many interesting questions and tell many fascinating stories.
+I have implemented and used <code class="highlighter-rouge">artificial neural networks</code> to answer many interesting questions and tell many fascinating stories.
 Below are some examples of artificial neural networks I've built and used.
 </div>

 <div class="section-content">
 <h3>Continuous Attractor Recurrent Neural Network</h3>
 How does the brain remember locations in space?
-I built this `artificial recurrent line attractor neural network` to model how information is remembered.
+I built this <code class="highlighter-rouge">artificial recurrent line attractor neural network</code> to model how information is remembered.
 The network uses recurrent connectivity to maintain the memory of an object even after that object has been removed from the network inputs.
 <br><br>
 <a href = "https://github.com/CPapadim/Continuous-Attractor-Neural-Network">Continuous Attractor Recurrent Neural Networks</a>
 <br><br>